aequchain/aequchain.github.io/FUN.md

 ## The Residential Harmony: Living the Vision

-Those who work at the Complex long-term—researchers on multi-year projects, administrative staff, maintenance teams—inhabit quarters that embody the **aequchain** philosophy practically.
+Those who work at the Complex long-term—researchers on multi-year projects, administrative staff, maintenance teams—inhabit quarters that embody the **æ** philosophy practically.
 The Residential Terraces, stacked along the Complex's northern edge, provide housing for three hundred permanent residents and two hundred temporary stays.

 Each unit, regardless of occupant's role, receives identical space allocation—a demonstration of equality that goes beyond economics into physical manifestation.
 The 65-square-meter apartments feature smart glass walls that can shift from transparent to opaque, providing privacy without permanent barriers.
 Furniture—modular and multifunctional—adapts to residents' needs: desks becoming dining tables, beds folding into walls, storage expanding or contracting.